gfox1984/granular-hooks/README.md

 }, [value, condition]);
 ```

 Here, the effect prints to the console each time `value` or `condition` change.
-You cannot print to the console ONLY when `value` changes because `useEffect` requires that [all values used by the effect are passed in the array of dependencies](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).
+You cannot print to the console ONLY when `value` changes because `useEffect` wants that [all values used by the effect are passed in the array of dependencies](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

 ## The solution